nusrobomaster/Dart-FYP/docs/Introduction.md

 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure 12 & 13: Base Target Plate and Base Target Structure</em>
+<em>Figure 1-12 & 1-13: Base Target Structure and Base Target Plate</em>
 </p>

 3. The target plate is able to move laterally a distance of 980mm.
-Target is a small armour plate (square shape, 140mmx140mm) tilted 27.5degrees from the horizontal plane. ***From a vertical standpoint***, the allowable range for a successful hit is y∈{1293mm,1350mm}.
+Target is a small armour plate (square shape, 140mmx140mm) tilted 27.5 degrees from the horizontal plane. ***From a vertical standpoint***, the allowable range for a successful hit is y∈{1293mm,1350mm}.
 For accuracy, let us aim for bullseye, **y=1321.5mm**.

 <br>
 ![gate specs](assets/images/shyam/Intro-gate_specs.jpg)
 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure 14: Dart Robot Holding Station</em>
+<em>Figure 1-14: Dart Robot Holding Station</em>
 </p>

-4. The Dart Robot will be placed inside the Dart Robot Holding Station prior to the match, and hence must abide by the Size restriction 1000mmx600mmx1000mm (LxBxH).Keep in mind the dart system is placed on the sliding platform that is 205mm elevated from common ground.
+4. The Dart Robot will be placed inside the Dart Robot Holding Station shown in Figure 1-14 prior to the match, and hence must abide by the Size restriction 1000mmx600mmx1000mm (LxBxH).Keep in mind the dart system is placed on the sliding platform that is 205mm elevated from common ground.

 ## ROBOT BUILDING SETUP